MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-windows.md

 1. [Update your system's global path](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows) to the executable.

 1. Verify the global path configuration with the `terraform` command.
-If the Terraform executable is found, a list of available Terraform options displays:

     ```powershell
     terraform